-The means of egress requirements are part of the International Building Code (IBC) that refer to the ability to exit the building.
+The means of egress requirements are part of the International Building Code (IBC) that refer to the ability to exit the building and the path to get outside.
+Every new building must have means of egress, but the number of means of egress paths and size differ from building to building.

 Means of egress definition: